London South Bank University

 The interval between the decision to take part in the pilot and implementation was short and so customisation was limited to identifying responses from specific schools, age groups and different genders.
 The university has large numbers of mature learners in some cohorts so understanding the impact of age on the student digital experience is of interest (51% of learners are aged over 25).

 A high level analysis of the data was conducted in the summer of 2018 and work is underway to drill down further to see what else the data reveals.
 Data from module evaluation questionnaires (MEQs) which include questions about the virtual learning environment (VLE) and how it is being used, also feeds into the data analysis processes along with other annual monitoring data.
 Mapping across multiple data sources will help LSBU to identify patterns.
 The business intelligence team at LSBU are working with the project team to analyse the data which is also valuable to them and produced a comprehensive report.
-The data set achieved is representative it is of the wider student demographics at LSBU at LSBU.
+The data set achieved is representative of the wider student demographics at LSBU at LSBU.

 The PowerPoint template created by the insights service helped the project team present the data back to key stakeholders.